alpacahq/user-docs/content/about-us/_index.md

 ## Who We Are

-Alpaca is a technology company headquartered in California Silicon Valley that builds an API-first stock brokerage platform (Brokerage services are provided by Alpaca Securities LLC, member FINRA/SIPC).
+Alpaca is a technology company headquartered in California Silicon Valley that builds an API-first stock brokerage platform (stock trading is offered through an account with Alpaca Securities LLC, a member of FINRA/SIPC, and crypto trading is offered through an account with Alpaca Crypto LLC, not a member of FINRA/SIPC).
 We are a team of diverse background individuals across the globe with deep financial and technology expertise, backed by some of the top investors in the industry.
 We are proud to be supported by the love of enthusiastic community members on [various platforms](https://alpaca.markets/docs/community/).

 Alpaca's globally distributed team consists of developers, traders, and brokerage business specialists, who collectively have decades of financial services and technology industry experience at organizations such as FINRA, Apple, Wealthfront, Robinhood, EMC, Cloudera, JP Morgan, and Lehman Brothers.
 Alpaca is co-founded and led by [Yoshi Yokokawa](https://www.linkedin.com/in/yoshiyokokawa/) (CEO) and [Hitoshi Harada](https://www.linkedin.com/in/hitoshi-harada-02b01425/) (CTO/CPO).
 Our investors include a group of well-capitalized